The Digital Bike Maintenance Log: A Practical Guide for 2026

 Kilometres are the easiest thing to measure and the easiest to over-trust.
 A wet, gritty winter ride wears a chain faster than the same distance in the dry, and some parts barely care about distance at all.
 Fork and shock seals are tracked by hours of riding, not kilometres.
 Hydraulic fluid and sealant degrade on a calendar, whether you ride or not.

 A log worth keeping lets you schedule against the clock that fits the part: distance for the chain and tyres, riding hours for suspension, plain time for brake bleeds and sealant top-ups.
+Picking the right clock per component is the core of building a tracking system you won't abandon.

 The parts worth tracking